U.S. court revives $45 million patent verdict against Limelight

 The legal dispute dates to 2006, when Akamai accused Arizona-based Limelight of infringing on its patented technology for efficiently handling website content.

-A jury in 2008 found in Akamai's favor, but the judge threw out the verdict, saying Limelight did not itself use all of Akamai's technology.
+A jury in 2008 found in Akamai's favor but the judge threw out the verdict saying Limelight did not itself use all of Massachusetts-based Akamai's technology.

 A divided Federal Circuit ruled for Akamai in 2012.
-Limelight petitioned the Supreme Court to hear the case, supported by companies such as Google Inc and Cisco Systems Inc, saying the ruling could prompt more infringement lawsuits.
+Limelight petitioned the Supreme Court to hear the case, supported by companies such as Google Inc and Cisco Systems Inc, which said the ruling could lead to more infringement suits.

-The high court overturned the decision in June 2014, saying a defendant is not liable for inducing infringement when not a single party directly infringed a patent.
+The high court overturned the decision last June, ruling that a defendant is not liable for inducing infringement when not a single party has directly infringed the patent.

 The appeals court on Thursday voided that ruling and reinstated the jury verdict because the evidence showed that "Limelight directs or controls its customers’ performance of each remaining method step, such that all steps of the method are attributable to Limelight."